Reputation Lowers Costs For Property Managers

 • Easier management – A great reputation means potential clients have a positive opinion about you.
 This makes it easier for you to work with your tenants and neighbors.
 It also becomes easier to collaborate and solve disputes.

 Building a positive reputation has become an important undertaking for any property owner who wants to stay on top of the game in this industry.
-The importance of reputation management in the rental industry has been brought about by the following emerging trends.

 The rise of online reviews

-Today, landlords and property managers or agents are expected to consider how their onsite and online interactions with potential clients impact their operations.
 With the majority of tenants rushing to online review sites to document their unpleasant experiences, property owners need to guard their reputation now more than ever.

 Online review sites are not just a source of customer insight.
 They also impact the overall performance of a property or property management company.
-Having positive online reviews help attract new tenants and improve turnover rates.
-Online reviews also provide feedback and helpful criticism that you can use to improve the property experience to enhance retention rates and acquisition rates.

 Sabine Ghali, Director at Buttonwood Property Management, makes a good point when she says, “One of my most valuable skills that I continue to develop each year is how to recruit top talent for my company.”

 Remember: You are only as good as your team.
-If you run a property management company, it’s imperative to train all staff on the importance of client management and client relationship - as it only takes one bad experience to ruin a tenant or landlord’s view of your entire company.
+If you run a property management company, it’s imperative to train all staff on the importance of client management and client relationships - as it only takes one bad experience to ruin a tenant or landlord’s view of your entire company.

 More landlords are ditching agents and going solo

-Landlords are often seen as villains in the rental business.
 Most renters feel that the majority of landlords care more about money than their well-being.
 Moreover, landlords’ use of letting agents has put them in a bad light with tenants due to the unscrupulous charges some agents levy on tenants.

 In the UK, the government recently banned letting fees which are charged to tenants looking to rent out the property.
 This, combined with tougher tax changes, resulted in a large number of landlords looking to shift these fees or cut costs by ditching their property management company or switching to cheaper online letting agents.
 During the wake of the abolishment, 70% of surveyed landlords said they are less likely to use an agent moving forward.